-Whole Building Energy Use Intensity Reduction: The National Grid Energy Efficiency sales team reaches out to customers, owners, and developers regarding new construction project opportunities.
+Whole Building Energy Use Intensity Reduction: The National Grid Energy Efficiency implementation team reaches out to customers, owners, and developers regarding new construction project opportunities.
 If the customer decides to participate in energy efficiency programs, the National Grid team engages with the customer project design team and facilitates a design charette to establish customer project goals.
 Based on the project goals, an EUI target range is established, and a technical assistance (TA) vendor is engaged to model the baseline project and proposed design project.
 The customer then signs a MOU that outlines the EUI target that is included in the project documents and the post occupancy EUI verification plan and the other incentive details.
 An application including the energy conservation measures and systems agreed upon is signed by the owner.
 The owner commits to implement the efficiency recommendations and accepts the associated incentives.
 A Minimum Requirements Document (MRD) created by the National Grid Tech Rep is created as part of the application process.
 The National Grid sales team remains engaged during the design development and construction process to ensure energy efficiency measures and solutions are incorporated in the building projects to achieve the EUI targets.
 After completion, the project undergoes a post inspection that includes a visual inspection and review of construction design submittals.
 If there are any HVAC controls or variable load ECMs that have been incorporated in the project, field measurements are required to verify operation standards, as described in the Minimum Requirements Document.
 The EUI measurements are then monitored over a prescribed period, under the prescribed conditions, before final incentive payment is made based on the savings achieved.
-An optional verification incentive is offered to assist customers in identifying and correcting issues that may arise in post construction to help achieve the EUI during building occupancy.
+An optional verification incentive is offered to assist customers in identifying and correcting issues that may arise in the first year of occupancy to help achieve the EUI.
 Verification documents must be submitted to obtain the optional verification incentive.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 12 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 13 of 91

-Whole Building Streamlined: The National Grid sales team reaches out to the customers who are engaged in new construction.
+Whole Building Streamlined:

+The National Grid implementation team reaches out to the customers who are engaged in new construction.
 Occasionally, the sales team may be approached by the design team regarding a new building project.
 If the project meets the path requirements (small to mid-size buildings; from 20,000to 100,000 square feet), a technical vendor is brought in at no-cost to the customer to conduct an energy charrette and provide feedback on the building design to increase the project's energy efficiency.
 An MOU is signed.
 The technical vendor monitors the design progress and provides an estimate of energy savings and incentives at a mid-design review.
 A final technical report is provided at design completion that details the project savings and incentives to develop the incentive application and MRD.
 Once the building has been built, the customer and design team incentives are paid upon construction and MRD verification.

+Systems Approach:

-Systems Approach: The National Grid sales team approaches customers, building owners, and owner representatives regarding new construction or major renovation projects.
+The National Grid implementation team approaches customers, building owners, and owner representatives regarding new construction or major renovation projects.
 When a customer decides to move forward with a project, the customer has a choice to use their vendor of choice to install measures or to develop the project with technical assistance from the National Grid team.
 Once the project is installed, the project undergoes inspection of installed measures and review of design submittals.
 Incentives are paid out to the owner on documented savings from the project.
-Customer Feedback Customer feedback is gained through sales team interactions with customers and design teams, who regularly provide insights on what types of technical assistance and design support moves the builders and architects and end customers to adopt the high efficiency measures and design.
-Changes for 2022 The Company will leverage municipal electronic permitting information (subject to this data being easily and broadly accessible) to identify trends and better characterize the State's C&I new construction market.
-In early 2022, RI is expected to update its energy code.
-RI program baselines, where applicable, will be updated to reflect this updated baseline.